 Most issues at hands are inter-related.
 They require a holistic solution.
 While problems look too complex at the local level, solutions come when globally scoped and executed.
 The physical dimension of our natural space is planet Earth.
 Earth is the most common denominator of the problems that we share and that countries cannot resolve.
 Earth is the homogeneous sphere of life to which we belong.
-The Blue Planet is our single bubble and the one of all living beings.
-Everything converges toward a single solution: a political union for mankind.
+The Blue Planet is the single bubble of our life and the one of all living beings.
+Everything converges toward a single solution: a political Union for mankind.

 "Utopia!
 It's an impossible and unrealistic dream" resounds again and again.
 "Maybe it will happen in a thousand years but certainly not in the near future."
-How to dismiss the utopia and taboo that systematically surface when we propose a universal homeland?
-You can't challenge the way things have always worked.
-As change becomes more necessary, our system of references makes it seem unrealizable or even superfluous.
+How to possibly dismiss the mockery of utopia and taboo, that systematically surfaces when we propose a universal homeland?
+Let's take the high road.
+Beyond a point of assertive evidence and logics, we can't challenge the small minded and the way things have always worked.
+As change becomes necessary, their system of references makes it seem unrealizable or superfluous.
+We are the first enlightened wave - it is our duty to convince the curious and candid hesitant - not the stubborn.

-The United Democratic States are the ultimate holistic solution.
-They enable the complete reset of our chain of command and fragmented decision-making.
+The United Democratic States is the ultimate holistic solution.
+It completely resets our chain of command and our fragmented decision-making.
 Earth is our country.